-San Diego is an excellent city to visit.
-Not only that, but because one can take so many different day trips from San Diego, it also makes a great home base for visiting all of Southern California.
+There are so many great things to do in San Diego and awesome day trips from San Diego to take!
+It also makes a great home base for visiting all of fun things to do in Southern California.
 Whether you’re looking for excellent golf courses, world-class theme parks, or outdoor adventures, there’s something for everyone.

 Table of Contents